Darkest Hour: A Hearts of Iron Game

-Darkest Hour: A Hearts of Iron Game is a grand strategy wargame that is based on Paradox Interactive's Europa Engine.
+Darkest Hour: A Hearts of Iron Game is a 2011 grand strategy video game developed by Martin Ivanov and published by Paradox Interactive.
+It is the first installment in the Hearts of Iron series to not be developed by Paradox Development Studio, instead being developed by a team of independent developers led by Ivanov; Paradox let them use their in-house Europa Engine.

 In Darkest Hour, as is the case with other Hearts of Iron titles, the player can take control of almost any country that existed in the game's timeframe, which spans from 1914-1920 or 1933–1964 depending on the scenario.
 Management of the state includes its political, diplomatic, espionage, economic, military, and technological aspects.
 The game was released on 5 April 2011.

 Description

 Darkest Hour is, at its core, an evolution of Hearts of Iron II: Armageddon.
 This has been considered crucial by the development team to make it easy to port community-made modifications from Hearts of Iron II to Darkest Hour.
 Moreover, the most important changes to the engines have been added as mods to the core game, with the name Darkest Hour Light and Darkest Hour Full: